George0097/Random-Java-Scripts/README.md

-A Random assortment of programs.
+A Random ssortment of programs.